-The rapid industrial development and excessive use of fossil fuels have produced a significantly large volume of CO2 in the atmosphere.
+Rapid industrial development and the excessive use of fossil fuels have produced a significantly large volume of CO2 in the atmosphere.
 The efficient conversion of CO2 to useful chemicals and fuels is an important step towards reducing the concentration of CO2.
-To overcome the thermodynamic and kinetic barriers involving CO2 activation and conversion, an effective heterogeneous catalyst and a suitable form of energy, such as thermal, photochemical, and electrochemical, are necessary.
-Considering a wide variety of catalytic materials for CO2 conversion using all forms of energy resources discussed above, earth-abundant carbon materials have exhibited the capability to catalyze the thermal, photo-assisted, and electrochemical mediated conversion of CO2.
-Among the carbon-based materials, graphitic carbon nitride (g-C3N4) is an inexpensive and sustainable catalyst that can be effectively used for CO2 conversion.
-Chemical reactivity and optoelectronic properties of g-C3N4 can be finely tailored for its use as a conventional catalyst or photocatalyst or photoelectrocatalyst.
-This article aims to summarize the synthetic strategies to prepare various types of g-C3N4 materials as conventional catalysts/photocatalysts/photoelectrocatalysts for the improved conversion of CO2 to chemicals and fuels.
-This article reviews the utilization of CO2 as a feedstock for chemicals and fuels synthesis via insertion, carboxylation, and reduction reactions.
-Further, an in-depth understanding of the catalytic mechanism of various reactions discussed in this article will help in the design of a new generation heterogeneous catalyst for CO2 conversion.
-A special emphasis is focused on the various parameters influencing the photocatalytic and electrocatalytic CO2 reduction.
-Finally, the underlying challenges and outlook for the future development of catalysts for CO2 conversion to speciality chemicals and fuels are discussed.
+To overcome the thermodynamic and kinetic barriers involved in CO2 activation and conversion, an effective heterogeneous catalyst and a suitable form of energy, such as thermal, photochemical, and electrochemical, are necessary.
+Considering a wide variety of catalytic materials for CO2 conversion using all forms of energy resources discussed above, earth-abundant carbon materials have exhibited the capability to catalyze the thermal, photo-assisted, and electrochemically mediated conversion of CO2.
+Among carbon-based materials, graphitic carbon nitride (g-C3N4) is an inexpensive and sustainable catalyst that can be effectively used for CO2 conversion.
+The chemical reactivity and optoelectronic properties of g-C3N4 can be finely tailored for its use as a conventional catalyst or photocatalyst or photoelectrocatalyst.
+This article aims to summarize the synthetic strategies to prepare various types of g-C3N4 materials as conventional catalysts/photocatalysts/electrocatalysts for the improved conversion of CO2 to chemicals and fuels.
+This article reviews the utilization of CO2 as a feedstock for chemical and fuel synthesis via insertion, carboxylation, and reduction reactions.
+Further, an in-depth understanding of the catalytic mechanism of various reactions discussed in this article will help in the design of a new generation of heterogeneous catalysts for CO2 conversion.
+Special emphasis is placed on the various parameters influencing the photocatalytic and electrocatalytic CO2 reduction.
+Finally, the underlying challenges and outlook for the future development of catalysts for CO2 conversion to specialty chemicals and fuels are discussed.